Depth-monster/white_hat/0_chapter.md

 secure it.
 I segment the field of ethical hacking into two primary components: penetration testing for a legitimate information security firm and working for your nation’s military or intelligence agencies.
 Both are rapidly growing areas, and demand is strong.

+### Why Hackers Use Linux

+So why do hackers use Linux over other operating systems?
+Mostly because Linux offers a far higher level of control via a few different methods.